 A simple guide to Cheque Bounce Cases

+The purpose of a Cheque Bounce Notice is to inform the issuer that the cheque beneficiary will pursue legal action if the cheque amount is not paid immediately.
 Choose legaltoast for all your cheque bounce cases.
 We will connect you to legal experts to help you with the entire process.

 To avail our services, we charge 499/- as an advance or security payment.

 A cheque bounces when a bank doesn’t honour a payment.
 A few of the reason are wrong signature, mismatch of figures written on the cheque (in words and figures) and overwriting.
 These issues are minor and can be solved without the court’s intervention, A major cause for concern is when a cheque bounces due to lack of funds in the drawer’s account.